-5) The expectation factor A
+The advantage factor A

-Up to now it has not been clarified under which conditions the given values for the expectation factor should be applied.
+Up to now it has not been clarified under which conditions the given values for the advantage factor should be applied.
 It is expected that these values may depend, e.g. on the user group, and that the absolute values will change in long term.

-6) Predictions for quantizing distortion and the derivation methodology for new equipment impairment factors
+Derivation methodology for new equipment impairment factors